Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 ----

 - If you want to know what someone really thinks, ask them what they think other people really think.
 Then, ask how they know what other people really think.
 - Every few minutes, try to do something skillful.
 - Once you learn something, you can always relearn it.
 Unless it's something you only *think* you learned.
 You can't really relearn something you only think you learned.
 - Related: Minimize relationships with the sort of person you've learned you really shouldn't have a relationship with.

 ----

-- Avoid saying things you don’t want to be judged about.
-You’re already being judged for a shit-ton of things you don’t control, so be cautious about deliberately generating new material.
+- Avoid saying things you don't want to be judged about.
+You're already being judged for a shit-ton of things you don't control, so be cautious about deliberately generating new material.
 - Most of the easy problems have been solved.
 If a problem still exists, it's probably because it's either a *really* hard problem, or it's not actually a problem.
 - Never brag about your weather.
 You had no agency in creating it and deserve no credit for living in it.
 - Lean away from self-pity.
 Self-pity is also self-basting.
 Which is gross.
-- When you get hit with a sock full of coins, it doesn’t really matter that much whether they're pennies or quarters.
+- When you get hit with a sock full of coins, it doesn't really matter that much whether they're pennies or quarters.

 ----